Building a sense of place

 The Local Heritage List is a valuable resource for anyone interested in the historic environment of the Black Country, whether you are an owner, developer, decision maker or member of the public.

-Check what is already on the List and nominate a new site by filling out our form.
+Check what is already on the List and see what has been nominated by using our interactive map.